CSenshi/Validator/RULES.md

 #### Max

-The field under validation must be less than or equal to a maximum value.
-Given value is evaluated according to `Size` rule
+The field under validation must be less than or equal to a maximum value Given value is evaluated according to `Size` rule
 ```python
 >>> from validator import validate